lf-lang/edgeai-python/README.md

 ## Library Implementation

 The objective is to develop several LF programs incorporating multiple reactors, each implementing a specific AI algorithm optimized for edge devices.
-These AI algorithms will utilize [TensorFlow Lite](https://www.tensorflow.org/lite/guide), a suite of tools designed for on-device machine learning, enabling developers to run models on mobile, embedded, and edge devices.
-Specifically, each algorithm will leverage the [TensorFlow Lite Task Library](https://www.tensorflow.org/lite/inference_with_metadata/task_library/overview), which consists of powerful and user-friendly task-specific libraries that facilitate the creation of ML experiences with TFLite.
+These AI algorithms will utilize [Lite RT](https://ai.google.dev/edge/litert), (formerly TensorFlow Lite), a suite of tools designed for on-device machine learning, enabling developers to run models on mobile, embedded, and edge devices.
+Specifically, each algorithm will leverage the [TensorFlow Lite Task Library](https://ai.google.dev/edge/litert/libraries/task_library/overview), which consists of powerful and user-friendly task-specific libraries that facilitate the creation of ML experiences with TFLite.
 This library offers optimized out-of-the-box model interfaces for popular machine learning tasks, such as image classification and question answering.
 These model interfaces are designed to maximize performance and usability for each specific task.

 The AI algorithms to be included in the library are as follows: